Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: Mexico City establishes Maximum Rent Increases and a New Law, Mexico City's new rent control law could discourage residential investment, Survey finds over 80% of expats 'very satisfied' with life in Mexico

-Mexico's mortgage market is making a strong comeback.
+8) Mexico's mortgage market is experiencing a strong revival

-10) The Mexican government is pouring significant funds into affordable housing projects
+9) The Mexican government is heavily investing in affordable housing projects

 The Mexican government is making a huge financial commitment to affordable housing.